 So began the process to get me out of Cuba.
 I spent the rest of my truncated time emailing a LOT of people, changing my return flights, writing the official proposal, visiting my (I hope) future site, and coordinating the California field season.
 By great good luck, the California birds are in a lull between breeding cycles, and there’s still time to sample them.

 I just want to say here that the lousiest part of this ordeal has been the amount of work I created for others.
-I feel humbled and embarrassed by all the costly fires my lab and family had to put out for me — getting me cash before the trip, amending permits, buying the plane ticket to D.C.
+I feel humbled and embarrassed by all the costly fires my lab and family had to put out for me — amending permits, buying a new Miami-D.C. plane ticket.
 It royally sucked to learn that the international health insurance coverage, paid for by my advisor, was nonrefundable.

 And while I was in Cuba, things were exacerbated by the unusually limited connectivity.
 I would have been completely screwed if my landlady didn’t have email and the generosity to share her account.
 My field site and R’s town have even less access.
 Out in the countryside, it is rustic.
 While being offline was romantic in theory, the past week made it clear I need to find a reliable way to stay in touch, should I go back next year.